 Price

-As with any outdoor gear, price plays a significant role in deciding between similar products.
+As with any outdoor gear, price plays a role in deciding between similar products.
 Most hatchets, and especially those on our list above, are fairly priced.
-That is, you get what you pay for.
+But that doesn’t always mean the price determines what the best hatchet is.
+However, there are determining factors in the final price you will pay.

 A hatchet that costs a bit more, but offers a lifetime warranty, may be worth the added cost compared to a more affordable option with no included insurance policy.